 - Caring for your VIVE Cosmos

-- Replacing the front cover with the VIVE Cosmos External Tracking Faceplate
+- Installing the VIVE Cosmos External Tracking Faceplate

 - What does the status light on the headset mean?